Eucalyptus salubris: Taxonomy

 Eucalyptus tortilis is morphologically closest to E. salubris differing only in having larger buds with more acute operculum and slightly larger fruit.

 Distribution and habitat

 This gimlet has a wide distribution, occurring throughout the Avon Wheatbelt and Coolgardie biogeographic regions, with outliers as far west as Perth and as far south as Esperance.
 The relief is generally gentle slopes.
 It grows in a range of soils: red loams, red clay loams, yellow and red sand, and laterite.

 The species is widespread through the Wheatbelt and the southern part of the Goldfields-Esperance regions of Western Australia.
 It is found from Mullewa in the north-west extending to the south-east near Pingrup and extending east and north as far as Norseman and Zanthus to the western part of the Great Victoria Desert and north to around Laverton.

+Ecology

+Large and unfragmented populations of E. salubris produced approximately double the number of seeds per capsule as fragmented smaller populations.
+However, seed weight, seed germination, survival of seedlings and vigour of seedlings in the first year are found to be independent of population fragmentation or size.
+Data collected suggest that increased fragmentation and smaller population size can reduce pollen quality and/or quantity, so that seed production is also reduced.

 Uses

 The species is used for fence posts, good ornamental attributes or shelterbelt or shade trees for stock.
 The flowers produce nectar for honey production, pollen has value for apiculture or high tannin content in bark.

 The frost resistant and drought tolerant tree is grown throughout the world.
 In Western Australia its preference for rich loamy soils have resulted in large stands of the species being cleared for farmland.